Trading Operations in Strategies

 Helper Methods for State Checking

-For convenient checking of a strategy's readiness for trading, StockSharp provides helper methods:
+For convenient checking of the strategy's readiness to trade, StockSharp provides helper methods:

 IsFormedAndOnline() - checks that the strategy is in the state